kvbc/glez/README.md

 }
 ```

 and all of that is still without ALL the possible assertions
-YEAH BABY, WE WANT ALL OF THEM
+YEAH BABY, NO MORE ERRORS
-NO MORE RANDOM CRASHES
+NO MORE CRASHES THAT TAKE A WEEK TO DEBUG